-I have run out of space to store the several six-foot-high stacks of books on the American Civil War that I read while writing Long Shadows.
+I have run out of space to store the several six-foot-high stacks of books on the American Civil War that I read while writing The Last Of What I Am.
 But for the backbone of the book, I drew heavily on three non-fiction books and an amazing website.

 My greatest debt is to Edward Ayers, who, while Professor of History at the University of Virginia, created “The Valley of the Shadow” – a database of letters, diaries, maps, and newspaper clippings from the troubled days before the war until surrender.
 He uses two small communities, one in Virginia, the other in Pennsylvania to illustrate the larger issues that tore the country apart.
 The website can be found at valley.lib.virgina.edu.

 He also wrote two books, the award-winning In the Presence of Mine Enemies: The Civil War in the Heart of America, and its sequel, The Thin Light of Freedom: The Civil War and Emancipation in the Heart of America.
 In both books, the war emerges on an intimate scale from the lives of ordinary people as well as those whose names we all recognize.

 The third book was This Republic of Suffering: Death and the American Civil War by Drew Gilpin Faust.
 Throughout, the viewpoints of people from every walk of life are brought together to deepen the reader’s understanding of the impact on the nation of so much death.